Creating a Slack App can be initiated by navigating directly to the Create App page.

 Fill out all the required fields.
-Notice there is a team selector on the right.
-This is because every Slack must be associated to a Team.
-This is where the App will live, but it does not mean users of the App will have access to that Team.
+Notice there is a workspace selector.
+This is because every Slack must be associated to a workspace.
+This is where the App will live, but it does not mean users of the App will have access to that workspace.

 If you're following along with Postman, make sure you use Postman's redirect URI: https://www.getpostman.com/oauth2/callback

 From the left navigation menu, click OAuth & Permissions to access the OAuth information.
 To authenticate into the App, you'll need the OAuth Client ID and Client Secret.
 For this tutorial, we will copy this information into Postman.